Health care costs in the US are disproportionately high for many reasons.

 Specialty care is often more expensive than primary care; specialists have higher fees and may do more testing (often pursuing less common diagnoses) than primary care physicians.
 Also, evaluation and treatment of a patient who could have been managed by a single primary care physician may require more than one specialist.

 The percentage of health care dollars spent on administration is estimated to be 20 to > 30%.
-Most administrative costs are generated by private insurance, and most of those costs are generated by marketing and underwriting, processes that do not improve medical care.
+Most administrative costs are generated by private insurance, and most of those costs are generated by marketing and underwriting, processes that do not improve medical care; however, the Affordable Care Act will limit the amount that private insurance can spend on administrative costs.
 Also, the existence of numerous private insurance plans in the same geographic area typically increases health care providers' costs by making processing (eg, claim submission, coding) complicated and time-consuming.

-Physicians in the US are more highly compensated relative to other professionals than physicians in many other countries.
+Physicians in the US are more highly compensated than other professionals in the US and than physicians in many other countries.
 This disparity occurs partly because physicians in other countries typically spend far less on their medical education and malpractice insurance than those in the US and have lower office overhead.
 Because physician fees account for only about 20% of total health care costs, even a significant reduction in physician fees would have only a modest effect on overall costs.

 The issue of malpractice adds to the cost of medicine directly and indirectly (by triggering defensive medicine).